What Is The Uniform Pre-Marital Agreement Act?

 Whether or not a pre-nuptial or post-nuptial agreement will make sense for someone is a very fact-sensitive question, the answer to which can only be determined by the marriage of the parties, the risk of divorce, the amount of property at stake, and a variety of other factors.
 For example, a pre-nuptial agreement would make a lot more sense for a marriage involving a multi-millionaire who has already been divorced six times than it would for a marriage between two people in their twenties who don’t have many assets.

 It’s difficult to discuss the possibility of divorce when parties are courting because at that point they wish to share trust with one another in order to solidify their relationship.
 As a result, it is a balancing act that each couple must come to on their own, unless the facts very obviously warrant a pre-nuptial agreement, or there is an acknowledged tension surrounding the prospect of a successful relationship.
 If there is a lot to lose financially and/or there is a high risk of divorce, then a pre-nuptial or post-nuptial agreement can make more sense.
 It is important to note that post-nuptial agreements can be reached after marriage and are subject to essentially the same conditions as pre-nuptial agreements.

 For more information on Uniform Pre-Marital Agreement Act In Utah, an initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (801) 616-3301 today.
+Contact Us online or call us to arrange a consultation at (801) 616-3301 today.